 - Drain the apples and add them to the sugar-syrup pot.
 Cover the pot, raise the heat, and bring the pot to a boil, and boil for 5 minutes.
 Reduce the heat to low and fill the jars.

 Can the apples:

-- Spread a kitchen towel on the counter.
-Use your jar lifter to remove warm jars from the canner, drain, and line up on the towel.
+- Spread a towel on the counter.
+Use your jar lifter to remove a warm jar from canner, drain the water into the canner, and place on the towel.
 Keep the rest of the jars in the canner so they stay hot.

 - Use your canning funnel and ladle, to fill the warm jars with hot apples and top off with the syrup leaving 1/2-inch headspace.

 - Cover the canner and bring to boil over high heat.
-Once water boils vigorously, process pints and quarts for 20 minutes at altitudes of less than 1,000 ft. (adjust processing time for your altitude if necessary).
+Once water boils vigorously, process pints and quarts for 20 minutes at altitudes of less than 1,000 ft.
+Adjust processing time for your altitude if necessary. (see notes below)

-- Spread a kitchen towel on the counter; remove the cover by tilting lid away from you so that steam does not burn your face.
+- Lay a dry towel on the counter.
+Remove the cover by tilting lid away from you so that steam does not burn your face.